Recovery is just a phone call away.

 What are the Signs and Symptoms of Xanax Addiction?

-People with Xanax addiction display physical, psychological, and social symptoms including drowsiness, lack of coordination, endless headaches and muscle aches, preoccupation with Xanax use, unexplained mood changes, social withdrawal, and relationship challenges.
+The signs and symptoms of Xanax addiction include physical, psychological, and social indicators such as drowsiness, lack of coordination, persistent headaches and muscle aches, preoccupation with Xanax use, unexplained mood changes, social withdrawal, and relationship challenges.

 • Drowsiness, fatigue, and sedation